Lupus Advocates and Allies – Using Your Voice to Make a Difference

 - Participating in Patient-Centered Research can also be a form of advocacy.
 As someone living with lupus, you can help inform medical research by being willing a participant in clinical trials or by joining advisory panels.

 So, there are many ways to be an advocate or ally.
-Whether you do so at a personal level with friends and family, or participate at a local level with support groups and fundraisers, or at a virtual level on Facebook and other social media platforms … or even at the national and/or international levels helping organizations who work with policy-makers and research – you have the ability to tell your story and become an agent of change.
+Whether you do so with your support system, locally with a nonprofit, virtually on social media or nationally in Washington D.C., you have the ability to tell your story and become an agent of change.
 There is something for everyone and together we can all make a difference!

 Author: Liz Heintz